 Follow these instructions to use your Alaska Miles to book Emirates awards:

 Hot Tip: Searching award availability for Emirates is easy enough — you can do it on Alaska’s website.
-You will need to search British Airways for Cathay Pacific award availability and call Alaska Air to book.
+You will need to search the British Airways website for Cathay Pacific award availability and call Alaska to book.